 Tension in the pelvic floor is a common cause of pelvic pain that is not widely recognized.
 Unlike in pelvic floor disorders caused by relaxed muscles such as pelvic organ prolapse or urinary incontinence, both of which often are identified easily, women affected by non-relaxing pelvic floor dysfunction may complain of a wide range of nonspecific symptoms.
 These may include pain and problems with having a bowel movement, urgency or frequency of urination, difficulty with pelvic examinations, pain with use of tampons and painful intercourse.
 These symptoms may adversely affect quality of life.

 There are many reasons that tension in the pelvic floor may develop.
+It is important to be evaluated by a knowledgable Gynecologist who can help you determine if your pelvic muscles are involved and rule out other serious conditions that may need further evaluation.
 Pelvic Floor Physical therapy can help women and men fully recover and prevent flares of this debilitating pain in the future.

 Dyspareunia (Painful Sex)